kpdyer/fteproxy/doc/source/index.rst

-Format-Transforming Encryption (FTE) is a strategy for communicating using strings defined by compact regular expressions.
-FTE is well-positioned to circumvent regex-based DPI systems.
+Format-Transforming Encryption (FTE) is a strategy for communicating using strings defined by compact regular expressions. fteproxy is well-positioned to circumvent regex-based DPI systems.

 ``fteproxy`` Command Line Application
 -------------------------------------

-The ``fteproxy`` command-line application can be used to run and FTE proxy client or server.
+The ``fteproxy`` command-line application can be used to run and fteproxy proxy client or server.

 .. toctree::